A fresh start is coming for local travel.

 Hourly trains Newquay-Par

-extending to St Austell, Truro, Penryn & Falmouth in 2026
+extending to St Austell, Truro, Penryn & Falmouth in the future

 700,000

-SEATS EACH WAY, EVERY YEAR BETWEEN NEWQUAY & PAR FROM MAY 2025
+SEATS EACH WAY, EVERY YEAR BETWEEN NEWQUAY & PAR STARTING IN 2026

 Station